ECO-HZ/Invasive-eff/README.md

-The following files allow one to reproduce analyses in the manuscript entitled "Rhizosphere fungal communities are more similar among non-native than native plants in warmer environments".
+The following files allow one to reproduce analyses in the manuscript entitled "Temperature-dependent belowground homogenization associated with non-native plant invasion".

 DATA & FILE OVERVIEW